support-yoonet/exit-intent/README.md

 ## Installation

-Either put this code in embed element and below the popup container, or before </body> in page settings
+Either put this code in embed element and below the popup container, or before </body> in page settings then put the necessary custom attribute in the element

 ```bash
   <script defer src='https://cdn.jsdelivr.net/gh/support-yoonet/exit-intent/exit-intent.js'></script>